 For longtime readers?
 It depends on our conscience.

-This year my Free Comic Book Day involvement took on a different form.
-My local shop offered a special deal that sounds crazy on the face of it: for a fair sum of money, we could pre-purchase a bundle of all 52 Free Comic Book Day comics that their stores planned to order.
-Normally these would all be free, but you’d look like a schmuck for casually walking in, picking up all 52, and walking right back out.
+As with last year, my Free Comic Book Day involvement took on a different form.
+My local comic-shop chain once again offered a special deal that sounds crazy to anyone who worships at the altar of freebies: for a fair sum of money, we could pre-purchase a bundle of all 53 Free Comic Book Day comics that their stores planned to order.
+Normally these would all be free, but you’d look like a schmuck for casually walking in, picking up all 53, and walking right back out.
 I’m reminded of a moral that Anne and I frequently invoke for many situations: just because you can do it doesn’t mean you should.

 For the one flat fee up front, they set aside copies of all those comics, bagged ’em up, and let buyers pick them up late Saturday afternoon, once all the furor and hubbub had subsided.
-So I went for it.
-I liked the idea of playing the role of patron, donating extra cash to help facilitate Free Comic Book Day for other folks in town, in a way that would help my shop offset the costs.
+Best of all, part of that sum will be donated to Peyton Manning Children’s Hospital.
+Some of the money, as well as some of the comics, will be For The Children.
+So I went for it again.
+I liked the idea of playing the role of patron, donating extra cash to a good charity and helping facilitate Free Comic Book Day for other folks in town, in a way that would help my shop offset the costs.
 If you really like comics, then sometimes you do things to ensure there will be more comics.
 And the economic realities of the comics business have not been kind to shops over the past 20+ years.
 It’s kind of a miracle that Indianapolis still has this many active shops, far more than a lot of large or even larger cities can say.
 I rather like the idea of them staying in business for as long as I remain attached to their wares.

 Now that I’ve done my part, next is the harder part: reading all of these.
 The next step in my weekend will be to plow through these as quickly as possible, in 100% random order, collating thoughts and images as quickly as I can for sharing with You, The Viewers at Home.
-Once I finish this entry and a few other errands, I’ll be reading and tossing tidbits online as I go, either on Twitter or on Instagram, or both, depending on my mood.
-Fair warning to anyone who already follows me on either account: you’re about to see me either flooding my feed, or failing and flailing.
+Once I finish this entry, in between chores and family obligations (including a baptism on Sunday afternoon, which is exciting), I’ll be live-tweeting thoughts and images as I go, maybe tossing in an occasional bonus Instagram here and there.
 Who knows where my time and attention span will take me.
+Last year’s live-tweeting sparked a few conversations with creators responsible for some of the better books.
+I didn’t hear back from those involved with the comics that were, um, clearly not for me, but that’s understandable.
 At least I know the roads in either direction will be paved with worlds of wonder and pallets of pure imagination.
-And apparently some Power Rangers, which is not my thing at all, so that comic better not suck.